 What is the role of faith?
-What is the relationship between faith and intellectual understanding?
+What is the relationship between faith and intellectual knowledge?

-On the Sabbath, the Levites sang in the Temple:
+On the Sabbath day, the Levites sang in the Temple:

-In what way does knowledge of God’s nature correspond to the morning, while faith belongs to the night?
-Also, why does the verse mention morning first, when the (Jewish) day starts in the evening?
+In what way does knowledge of God’s nature correspond to the morning, while faith belongs to the nighttime?

-Night is a time of preparation.
-We sleep at night to regain strength for our daytime activities.
-The value of night is in its preparatory nature; the actual goal is the activities of the day.
+The night is a time of preparation.
+We use the hours of darkness to rest and regain strength for daytime activities.
+The value of night is in its preparatory nature; the actual goal are the activities of the day.

-In his introduction to the “Guide for the Perplexed,” Maimonides used the metaphor of lightning to describe divine enlightenment.
-It is not a constant phenomenon, but rather it shines its brilliant truth in pulses.
-The frequency of these lightning bolts of truth is a function of one’s spiritual level.
-For a great prophet like Moses, the lightning flashes are so rapid that they appear to be a single continuous light.
+In his introduction to the “Guide for the Perplexed,” Maimonides employs the metaphor of lightning to describe Divine enlightenment.
+It is not a constant phenomenon, but it shines its illuminating light in sporadic pulses.
+The frequency of these radiant flashes of truth is a function of one’s spiritual level.
+For a great prophet like Moses, the flashes of Divine insight are so rapid that they appear to be a continuous light.
 For others, the light appears and vanishes, like “the flame of the rotating sword” (Gen. 3:24).

-Here lies the second role of faith.
-When the intellect is well illuminated, we can recognize the truth of the Torah by its light.
-But faith is needed for those times when the light of the intellect does not shine, during the hours of night when spiritual darkness reigns.
+Here lies the second role of faith: when the intellect is well-illuminated, we can recognize the truth of the Torah by its light.
+But faith is needed for those times when the light of reason fails to illuminate and guide us, during the hours when spiritual darkness reigns.